 Veterans’ Benefits and Standards of Progress

 The College makes every effort to assist active-duty military personnel and veterans in their academic pursuits.
-Many of RCC’s programs of study are approved by the state department of education for the payment of veterans’ educational benefits.
-Assistance with benefits is available in the Financial Aid office at either campus.
+Most of RCC’s programs of study are approved by the Department of Veterans Affairs (VA) for the payment of veterans’ educational benefits.
+Assistance with benefits is available in the Financial Aid office at either RCC campus.
 Questions regarding eligibility for education benefits or VA policies and procedures may also be directed to: The Department of Veterans Affairs, P.O.
 Box 4616, Buffalo, NY 14240-4616.
 Telephone: 1-888-442-4551.
 Web site: www.gibill.va.gov.
 Veterans are encouraged to go to www.gibill.va.gov and apply and complete the Online VA Application through VONAPP.
 Students using their benefits for the first time must complete the Application for Education Benefits (VA Form 22-1990) and provide an original or court-certified copy of their discharge papers (DD-214).
-Students who believe they are eligible for Chapter 35 dependents’ educational benefits should complete an Application for Survivors’ and Dependents’ Educational Assistance (VA Form 22-5490).
+Students who believe they are eligible for Chapter 35 dependents’ educational benefits (for spouse or child(ren) should complete an Application for Survivors’ and Dependents’ Educational Assistance (VA Form 22-5490).
 Veterans who have used their benefits at another school must complete a Request for Change of Program or Place of Training (VA Form 22-1995) and, if a spouse or dependent, they must complete a Request for Change of Program or Place of Training (VA Form 22-5495).

 NOTE: In order for the college to certify enrollment, a veteran must be officially accepted into a curriculum/program and should provide a receipted copy of the registration form to the Financial Aid and Veterans Affairs Officer each term of enrollment.
 The processing of enrollment certifications usually occurs after the add/drop period each semester.
 The student is responsible for advising the college and Veterans Administration of any change in enrollment status or curriculum/program.
 This is an important responsibility and one which has direct bearing on the level of payment.

-Effective August 1, 2009 – Chapter 33 Post 9/11 GI BILL: Go to www.gibill.va.gov for instructions and guidance.
+Chapter 33 Post 9/11 GI BILL: Go to www.gibill.va.gov for instructions and guidance.
 If you are a veteran, make sure to complete the VA Form 22-1990 application online at www.gibill.va.gov if you are applying for benefits for yourself, your spouse, and/or your child(ren).
 Once the VA Form 22-1990 is completed those veterans wishing to “transfer” their “entitlement” to spouse or child will then be directed to complete the VA FORM 22-1990E (transfer of entitlement) for the spouse and/or child(ren).
-Once the veteran, spouse, and/or child receives a “Certificate of Eligibility” letter from the Department of Veterans Affairs Office that letter should be submitted immediately to the RCC Veterans Affairs Office.
+Once the veteran, spouse, and/or child receive a “Certificate of Eligibility” letter from the Department of Veterans Affairs Office that letter should be submitted immediately to the RCC Veterans Affairs Office.